 Available at the Pirates Cove:

-Some uniform and school supplies
+- Some uniform and school supplies

-- Snacks and beverages - Phone cards
+- Snacks and beverages

+- TVs and Video game systems rentals for no cost

 Cadets, faculty, and staff may use debit or credit cards (Visa, MC, AMEX accepted) for purchases.
 Cash will not be accepted.